Top 6 Adventures in Costa Rica

 I’ve explored this magical country for over a decade while researching my guidebook, Costa Rica: The Complete Guide.
-Listed below are my favorite outdoor adventures.
+Listed below are my favorite Costa Rica adventures.

 Costa Rica’s tallest mountain is also one of the country’s best-kept secrets.
 Rising 12,533-feet above sea level — the highest point between Guatemala and Colombia — Chirripó offers stunning views of the Pacific Ocean and the Caribbean Sea.
 The surrounding national park also protects one of Costa Rica’s most unusual ecosystems: the páramo.
 This alien world of giant rosette plants and hardy grasses, found only at high elevations in the New World tropics, is like no other landscape on earth.

 A shelter near Chirripó’s summit offers overnight lodging, letting hikers relax amid the alpine splendor.
 So why is Chirripó overlooked?
 Because gringos daydreaming of Costa Rica tend to fixate on palm trees and piña coladas — not nighttime temperatures that can dip below freezing.
 But if you don’t mind swapping your swimsuit for a winter jacket, Chirripó is one of the country’s highlights.